 Vitamin B6 is one of the B vitamins that help your body protect itself against infections.

-Chamomile Tea For Colds
+Chamomile Tea For Flu

 Chamomile has been used for medicinal purposes since 500 BC.
 In modern times chamomile tea is regarded as one of the best tea for respiratory infections.